Nklya/paxful_tt/README.md

 * Makefile - wrapper for all actions
 * ansible - directory with ansible code and Vagrantfile to provision instances
-* ansible/roles/app_deploy - role, which deploy php code from `file` folder
+* ansible/roles/app_deploy - role, which deploy php code from `file` folder, setup credentials, and mail delivery
 * ansible/roles/nginx - role, which install and configure nginx
 * ansible/roles/php_fpm - role, which install and configure php-fpm
 * ansible/roles/pgsql_ms - role, which install and configure PostgreSQL and replication